wedesoft/www.wedesoft.de/_posts/2022-02-08-tuxedo-aura-15-debian-11.md

 * **Download** the [latest Debian 11 unofficial image including non-free firmware][20] and **create a bootable USB stick** using [Rufus][21] for example.
 The unofficial image comes with proprietary firmware for the AMD GPU and for the Wifi adapter.
 * Boot with the USB stick plugged in, press **F7** and select the USB stick.
 * You need to plug in the **network cable** for installing the updates.
-The Wifi doesn't work during installation.
+The Wifi adapter is recognized but doesn't work during installation.
 * The Debian installer lets you choose which desktop (I chose **KDE** here).
 * After installation you need to **comment out the cdrom entries** in /etc/apt/sources.list.